ormus395/two-player-rps/README.md

 - Need to figure out how to build game when lobby owner hits start
 - Need to figure out how to create a lobby owner (probably auth token, socket.io allows auth)
 - Need to create special emits and broadcasts for RPS game

+      - [x] Emmiting hand picked
+      - [x] Recieving on server
+      - [] Emmit from server to client the opponents hand type, and other game logic

+      - [] basic game object that runs logic

 - Need to work on RPS logic that has been modified for a two player game using sockets to communicate back and forth